a-vanderheiden/TXTravel/README.md

 This repo contains a jupyter notebook to figure out how an individual stacks up in the various sub-competitions of the Geography Department Summer Travel competition.

-The subcompetions can be assessed based on either a list of county names or `.kmz` file(s) of travel routes.
+The subcompetions can be assessed on either a list of county names or `.kmz` file(s) of travel routes.
 If kmz files are provided, the notebook will derive the counties visited via intersection.

 Alternatively, if you do not wish to use kmz files of your travel routes, you can simply list the county names you visited at the top of the notebook.